dan-mcc1/durable-queue/README.md

 | `enqueue()` in a loop | ~30 s |
 | `enqueue_many()` | **0.35 s** |

-### What the harness found

-Three times the benchmark paid for itself:

-1. **162 → 386 jobs/sec.** The first run was slower than it should have been;
-   profiling found `process_one` opening a fresh heartbeat connection per job (~13ms locally, over half the per-job budget).
-Reused one per worker.
-2. **23% → 1% overhead.** The remaining gap against raw Postgres was almost
-   entirely the reaper sweep running before *every job* — a commit and two `UPDATE`s for work that only matters once per lease period.
-Throttling it to a quarter of the lease closed the gap and lifted every configuration 14–27%.
-3. **A bug in the harness itself** — a `SELECT` that never committed held a read lock on `jobs` and deadlocked the next phase's `TRUNCATE`.
-Each phase passed alone; only the sequence hung.
-4. **A progress query that penalised the runs it measured.** `_drain` polled `count(*) WHERE status NOT IN (...)` — a seq scan costing 2.85ms, twenty times a second, growing with the table.
-Rephrased to match the partial index predicates it became two index-only scans at 0.086ms, and the 30k-job figure jumped 4286 → 5204.

-The instrument distorted the result three separate times (twice above, plus a `docker stats` sampler that starved the workers it was watching).
-Worth remembering when reading any of these numbers.
+### Reading these numbers

-One caveat on the absolute figures: this is Docker Desktop on Windows, where fsync goes through a virtualised filesystem and is unusually slow.
+This is Docker Desktop on Windows, where fsync goes through a virtualised filesystem and is unusually slow.
 The relative measurements — overhead, scaling efficiency, durability cost — are the ones worth quoting.
-The 8-worker runs also drain in under a second at these job counts, so that row is the least precise.
+The 8-worker runs drain in under a second at these job counts, so those rows are the least precise.
+Measurement itself distorted the results three separate times here (a per-job heartbeat connection, a seq-scan progress query, and a `docker stats` sampler that starved the workers it was watching), which is worth remembering when reading any benchmark.

 ## Running it